kbmcconnell/Audiobookshelf/README.md

 ```
 You will see text output from Docker which confirms that it's set up and running successfully.

-### Configuration
+## 3. Create Docker Compose file
-Next, create a directory where your Audiobookshelf metadata will live:
+First, create a directory where your Audiobookshelf metadata will live:
 ```
 sudo mkdir -p /opt/stacks/audiobookshelf
 ```
 Navigate to the directory you just created for the remaining steps:
 ```
 cd /opt/stacks/audiobookshelf
 ```

-## 3. Create Docker Compose file
+Create and configure your compose.yaml file.
 See [Audiobookshelf's Docker Compose](https://www.audiobookshelf.org/docs#docker-compose-install) instructions for additional details:
 ```
 sudo nano compose.yaml
 ```